-If the home is located in a rural area without a nearby fire department or there is no fire hydrant on the street, some companies may refuse to insure it.
+If the home is located in a rural area without a nearby fire department, or there is no fire hydrant on the street, some companies may refuse to insure it.
 In that case, you may have to inquire at a specialty or surplus-lines company, and this quote will take longer to obtain.

 You can save money by having a higher deductible on your policy.
 Typically, insurance companies will start giving discounts at a $500 deductible and increase the discount as your deductible increases.
 Most companies offer deductibles up to $10,000.
-Be careful, however, because many mortgage companies will not allow you to exceed a $1,000 deductible, so check with your lender before opting for a higher deductible.
+Be careful, however, because many mortgage companies will not allow you to exceed a $1,000 deductible.
+So check with your lender before opting for a higher deductible.

-How Much Insurance Do You Need?
+How Much Home Insurance Do You Need?

 In the past, replacement coverage was called Guaranteed Replacement Cost.
 There is no such coverage anymore.
-Today it is Replacement Cost Coverage, which means each insurance company designates a percentage of additional coverage on top of the insured amount.
+Today it is Replacement Cost Coverage, which means the insurance company designates a percentage of additional coverage on top of the insured amount.

 For example, if the dwelling coverage is insured for $300,000, and the company has 125% replacement cost coverage, the homeowner would receive an additional $75,000.
 Insurance agents often recommend 200% replacement cost coverage, which gives homeowners double the coverage.

-For example, if your five-year-old was playing with matches and set your neighbor’s house on fire, your liability coverage would pay for this damage.
+For example, if your 5-year-old was playing with matches and set your neighbor’s house on fire, your liability coverage would pay for this damage.
 You might have to move out of the neighborhood, but your insurance policy would pay your neighbor.

 The most common discount is the multi-policy discount.
 This will save you money on your home and auto insurance.
-By combining the two policies with the same company, you are given a certain percentage discount on both. the percentage discounts vary among companies, so it’s best to shop around.
+By combining the two policies with the same company, you are given a certain percentage discount on both.
+The percentage discounts vary among companies, so it’s best to shop around.

-Review Your Policies
+Review Your Policies Periodically